 Most strollers have to be checked in with flight attendants at the gate, but if you have a compact folding stroller, you can take it all the way to your seat (which also means you won't have to wait for it when you get off).

-You should always double check any restrictions with your airline though – some Australian domestic airlines state that carry-on sized prams count towards your luggage allowance, which won't give you a great deal leftover for your other bags.
+You should always double check any restrictions with your airline though – some Australian domestic airlines state that carry-on sized prams count towards your carry-on luggage allowance, which won't give you a great deal leftover for your other cabin bags.

 Shade coverage can differ between models.